adaanene/LAMP/project_1.md

     ![mysql installation](./images/installing_mysql.png)

-3. Set password for system root user with ` ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';` for access to database
+3. Set password for system root user with ` ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '<password>';` for access to database

 4. exit MySQL with `exit`